 See where the visible planets and moon are positioned during the week in a live update, then discover how to find constellations during the Seasonal Stargazing presentation.
 This show is recommended for stargazers older than 6.

-Tuesday – Saturday at 3:30 p.m.: IBEX: Search for the Edge of the Solar System
+Tuesday – Saturday at 3:30 p.m.: Back to the Moon for Good

 Saturday at 2 p.m.: Carolina Skies